Furgus4/ConwaysGameofLife/README.md

 # Conway's Game of Life

 TODO:
-- Implement tap and swipe functionality.
+- Prevent browser shortcuts and gesture mapping that interfere with navigation controls
-- Test on mobile.
+- Implement tap and swipe functionality
-- Prevent browser shortcuts that interfere with movement such as hold right click and swipe down
+- Test on mobile